 Note: If you do not choose a Page Setup, the RIP uses the one that you chose last time you printed a file.
 If you have not printed a file in this RIP session, the first Page Setup in the drop-down list is used.
-To change the order of this listing, see "Reordering Page Setups" on page 81.
+To change the order of this listing, see "Reordering Page Setups" on page 82.

 The Print File dialog box shows all PostScript language files in the current folder.
-(To show files of a different type, or all files, use the Files of type drop-down list.)
+(To show files of a different type, or all files, use the file type drop-down list to the right of File name)